 If the sub-accounts span multiple websites:

-There are 3 ways that you can verify and claim these website URLs depending on how you’re managing your MCA and the domains:
+These are the ways that you can verify and claim website URLs depending on how you’re managing your MCA and domains:

 - If the parent MCA user manages the website URLs for each sub-account, the MCA user can verify and claim each URL in the sub-account settings (for example: multi-brand merchants).